Joshua J. Mark

 Between 206 and 202 BCE, the forces of the Han and the Chu battled each other with the additional states allying themselves now with one and now with the other.
 Shi Huangti had conquered the states by ignoring the old rules of chivalry concerning warfare and conducting a programme of total war; this lesson was not lost on either Liu-Bang or Xiang-Yu.
 The Chu-Han Contention claimed thousands of lives and destroyed vast areas of farmland as well as urban areas.

-Battles between the Han and the Chu forces raged until 203 BCE when Xiang-Yu negotiated a peace known as the Treaty of Hong (also known as the Treaty of Hong Canal).
+Battles between the Han and the Chu forces raged until 203 BCE when Xiang-Yu negotiated a peace known as the Treaty of Hong Gate (also known as the Treaty of Hong Canal).
 Under the terms of the accord, China would be divided between the Han and the Chu.
 Liu-Bang signed the treaty but desired the same unification, and attendant glory, which Shi Huangti had achieved and, breaking the agreement, resumed hostilities.
 Xiang-Yu drove Liu-Bang back behind the defences of Han and besieged the central fortification.
-Liu-Bang orchestrated a three-pronged attack on Western Chu through the combined forces of the generals King Han Xin of Qi and Peng Yue of the province of Liang.
+Liu-Bang orchestrated a three-pronged attack on Western Chu through the combined forces of the generals Han Xin the king of Qi and Peng Yue of the province of Liang.
 Xiang-Yu was forced to drop the siege to defend his homeland.
 Liu-Bang, however, had ordered Han Xin to circle back and harass the Chu forces during their march.
 Han Xin did far more than that and successfully ambushed Xiang-Yu and his army repeatedly.
 His goal, however, seems to have been to manipulate the large Chu force into the canyon at Gaixia where their numbers would work against them and they could be destroyed.

 Xiang-Yu’s young concubine, Yuji (born Yu Miaoyi), who always travelled with him on campaign, was captured during one of these engagements and Han Xin quickly conveyed her to Gaixia.
 He positioned his captive, and the bulk of his troops, deep in the canyon but situated other groups of warriors along the route.
 Xiang-Yu, knowing he was walking into a trap, mobilized his forces to save the woman he loved.
 He sent most of his army on toward his capital at Pengcheng and, with 100,000 warriors, marched for Gaixia.